NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/devices/FlashingCertificate/CLI.rst.txt

 .. only:: saga

-    1. Programming of the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto the device
+    * Programming of the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto the device.
-    #.
-Provisioning of the created device credentials for the respective cloud flavour :ref:`AWS <aws-device-credentials>`, or :ref:`Azure <azure-device-credentials>`
+    * Provisioning of the created device credentials for the respective cloud flavour :ref:`AWS <aws-device-credentials>`, or :ref:`Azure <azure-device-credentials>`.
-    #.
-Programming of the :ref:`configured and built firmware <aws-firmware-configuration>` to the device
+    * Programming of the :ref:`configured and built firmware <firmware-configuration>` to the device.

 .. body_end